RizkiKarianata/simple-framework7-app/README.md

 </p>

 <p align="center">
 <a href="https://karianata.com/simple-framework7-app/demo">Demo Page</a>&nbsp;&nbsp;&nbsp;
 <a href="https://karianata.com/simple-framework7-app/docs">Documentation Page</a>&nbsp;&nbsp;&nbsp;
 </p>

-# CRUD Framework7
-Aplikasi CRUD Sederhana Berbasis Mobile yang menggunakan Framework7 berguna untuk teman - teman yang baru belajar mobile menggunakan Framework7

-# Usage
-* Install Node.js
-* Buka direktori Zodiak Weton di Command Prompt
-* Ketik npm start
-* Otomatis terbuka localhost:8080
+## 💾 Requirements

+* `Node.js` - used for the entire application development process.
+Whether it's making an API or something
+* `Web Browser` - can be used as an emulator to build applications.
+Example [Chrome, Firefox, Safari & Opera]
+* `Internet` - because many use CDN and to make it easier to find solutions to all problems
+* `Composer` - make it easier for developers to manage PHP project dependencies
+* `Android SDK` - to simplify the process of building applications
+* `Gradle` - function to perform application building automatically
+* `Java Development Kit` - used for support in developing or building an application

+## 🎯 How To Use

-## NPM Scripts
+## 🛠 NPM Scripts

 * 🔥 `start` - run development server
 * 🔧 `dev` - run development server